Placetel/call-control-notify-api/README.md

 #### Where to find the ID of my announcement prompt / queue / SIP destination?

-You will find the ID in the edit form of each record in your Placetel PBX.
+You will find the ID in the edit form of each record in the Placetel Webportal.
 In addition, you can use the new [Placetel API](https://api.placetel.de/v2/docs/).

 #### How much does it cost?